VeerOneGPT/galileo-glass-ui/docs/animations/orchestration.md

 ## Purpose

-The `useAnimationSequence` hook is designed to:
+The `useSequence` hook is designed to:

 - Define multi-step animations involving multiple properties or elements.
 - Coordinate animations with precise timing relationships (e.g., one after another, overlapping).